no alt text

 Our selection of the best Viator tours of this attraction or activity

-Utilizing public transportation to make for easy access to famous religious attractions Temple of Heaven and Lama Temple in Beijing City.
-From this 4-hour private walking tour, you will find Beijing's public transport system is remarkably convenient and it is one of the fastest ways to get around the city.
-In addition, learn about the real insight into city life.
-This tour focus on history, culture,and tradition customs.
+Explore the famous religious attractions Temple of Heaven and Lama Temple in Beijing City.
+From this 4-hour private walking tour, you will learn about the real insight into city life.
+This tour focus on history, culture, and tradition customs.
+You can use public transportation to do this tour or tour with a private transfer.

 Rating 5 / 5 [7 ratings]